sim7234/Portfolio/Signal In Progress.md

 #### This minigame's job is to reset the monster upon completion and it has gone through many itterations.

-### Thought process first minigame
+### Thought process
->I started with figuring out how to detect when a rotating arrow hits a zone inside a circle, at the time we had no need to allow the skill check to appear anywhere so i settled on 4 locations and allowing its size to randomly go clockwise or counterclockwise which allows for 8 different configurations, togheter with a size variance this felt good enough.
+I started with figuring out how to detect when a rotating arrow hits a zone inside a circle, at the time we had no need to allow the skill check to appear anywhere so i settled on 4 locations and allowing its size to randomly go clockwise or counterclockwise which allows for 8 different configurations, together with a size variance this felt good enough.

->All though if i remade it today i would allow for the zone to appear anywhere on the circle except the first and last ~30 degrees.
+All though if i remade it today i would allow for the zone to appear anywhere on the circle except the first and last ~30 degrees.

 <details>